zachpmanson/notes/notes/Notes/Software/Unix/Unix Programs/Unix Programs.md

 - `apropos <search>`
 	- searches man page titles
 - `cut [-d <delim>] -f <fields to remain> <files>`
-	- takes ASCII structured file seperated by a delimiter like `TAB` and cut returns the fields indicated
+	- takes ASCII structured file separated by a delimiter like `TAB` and cut returns the fields indicated
 	- `cut -d "," -f 1,5-7 datafile.csv`
 - `paste [-d <sep>] <files>`
 	- steps through multiple files in parallel
-	- delimiter is what seperates each line from each file e.g.
+	- delimiter is what separates each line from each file e.g.
 - `tr <options> <string1> <string>`
 	- converts characters in first string to characters in the second string
 	- takes from stdin
 	- `-c` complement the first string
-	- `-s` squeeze character repetitions of string1 characters into a single occurance ("####" -> "#")
+	- `-s` squeeze character repetitions of string1 characters into a single occurrence ("####" -> "#")
 	- `tr '[A-Z]' '[a-z]' < file.txt`
 - `comm [<output options>] <file1> <file2>`
 	- two sorted files are compared, 3 columns are produced